Functions and Responsibilities

 or her University duties.

-the recommendations of the Office of Risk Management, and grant or deny the
+the recommendations of Claims Services, and grant or deny the

 request based on the terms and conditions set forth in the Board of Regents